Mike Bundlie: Film producing

 A member of the Producers Guild of America, Bundlie began producing in 2012 with the Sid the Science Kid Movie.
 In 2015, he established Abstract Entertainment with Barry Levine.

 On September 4, 2015, Variety announced the upcoming film "Monkey", a modern-day follow up to the classic Chinese fable of Journey to the West with Mike Bundlie and Barry Levine producing under their production company Abstract Entertainment along with co-production partner Eracme Entertainment.

 The 2022 award-winning film "Trees of Peace" that debuted June 10 on Netflix, was produced by Mike Bundlie, Barry Levine, Ron Ray, and others.
 Written and Directed by Alanna Brown, the film follows the powerful struggles of four women trying survive the Rwandan Genocide.
 The film became a top 4 film in over 60 countries on Netflix.

 Recent films executive produced by Bundlie include Da 5 Bloods directed by Spike Lee on Netflix starring Chadwick Boseman, Norm of the North Family Vacation, and the thriller No Escape starring Keegan Allen and Holland Roden.

-Bundlie was tapped to develop a film production of the bestselling novel Diamond Age by Neal Stephenson with Road Pictures and script by Karl Gajdusek (Oblivion and Stranger Things).
+Bundlie was tapped to develop a film production of the bestselling novel The Diamond Age by Neal Stephenson with Road Pictures and script by Karl Gajdusek (Oblivion and Stranger Things).

 Deadline Hollywood announced on March 14, 2024 that Pierre Morel, director of Taken and Transporter 2 was attached to direct a feature film based on the NFT artwork and storyline created by Bundlie.
 The film will be produced by Bundlie, Barry Levine, Morel and Renee Tab.